Jermaine Windster

 Jermaine Windster is an international footballer who currently plays for Real Rincon of the Bonaire League, and the Bonaire national football team.
 He has a brother and a sister named Jianna and Jordan.

-Career
+Club career

 College

 From 2013 to 2014 Windster played college soccer in the United States for the Generals of Herkimer County Community College.
 Over his two seasons with the team he made 38 appearances and scored 23 goals.
 He was named an All-American for his division in 2014.
 He transferred to the University of Charleston and played for the Golden Eagles from 2015 to 2016.
 Over his two seasons with the club, he appeared in 44 total matches, scoring 13 goals.

 Semi-professional

 While attending the University of Charleston, Windster also played semi-professional football for the Southern West Virginia King's Warriors of the Premier Development League.
 He made two league appearances for the club during the 2015 season but failed to score a goal.

 The following season, Windster signed for AFC Ann Arbor of the National Premier Soccer League.
 During the 2015–2016 season, he scored one goal in six league appearances.